th-koeln/wpf_dig_kom/_snippets/taskdivision.md

 ## Designer

-The design students should create mockups and / or a CI which can then be implemented by some of the developers.
-In principle one could schedule 1 to 2 days for this task.
+The design students should create mock-ups and / or a CI which can then be implemented by some of the developers.
+In principle, one could schedule 1 to 2 days for this task.
 In addition, they could help with the advertising campaign, as was currently the case in our project.